B-chandru/rest_Api/README.md

   DELETE  http://localhost:5000/app/:id
 ```

-#### if your delete request is successful then you get this response
+#### if the delete request is successful then you get this as a response
 ```bash

 {